stonedpebbles/angular-electron/README.md

 2. Steps:

-• npm init
+a. npm init
-• npm install electron-prebuilt --save-dev
+b. npm install electron-prebuilt --save-dev
-• create index.js and app/index.html
+c. create index.js and app/index.html
-• modify package.json to add start scripts
+d. modify package.json to add start scripts
-• add a webpack.congif.js file
+e. add a webpack.congif.js file
   Every webpack config file will have 4 major parts or components.

      entry – specifies the deps to be bundled.